Slugs,Hedgehogs and Dissappearing Mulch

 On the other hand, there are plenty of mostly perennial plants that survived slugs/snails!

-- The Roman’s favorite Alexander’s (Smyrnium olusatrum) Leaves and stalks are eaten just like celery.The tuber can be eaten too , but I haven’t tried yet.
+- The Romans’ favorite Alexander’s (Smyrnium olusatrum) Leaves and stalks are eaten just like celery.The tuber can be eaten too , but I haven’t tried yet.

-- Aromatic plants such as oregano,thyme,lavender and sage
+- Aromatic plants such as oregano,thyme,lavender and sage (but NOT mint)

 - Docks and sorrels (rumex)